 Odense is also the birthplace of author Hans Christian Andersen.
-In Odense you will find a museum dedicated to the famous author.
-But on the island Funen you will also find castles and manors that have a link to Hans Christian Andersen.
+In Odense, you will find a museum dedicated to the famous author.
+But on the island of Funen you will also find castles and manors that have a link to Hans Christian Andersen.

 Where: Odense – Built: 1723 – Style: Baroque

 Odense Castle (Odense Slot) is a Baroque palace in the city center of Odense.
 The castle is designed by J.C.
 Krieger (the gardener of Rosenborg Palace).